julieqiu/exp/librarian/README.md

         commit: <sha>           # commit to be tagged
 ```

-### Stage an existing package for release
+### Stage an existing library for release

 ```
-librarian release stage <package>
+librarian release stage <library>
 ```

-Updates release metadata for a package already managed by librarian.
+Updates release metadata for a library already managed by librarian.

-### Stage all packages for release
+### Stage all libraries for release

 ```
 librarian release stage --all
 ```

-Updates release metadata for all packages with a release section.
+Updates release metadata for all libraries with a release section.

-## Tagging Packages
+## Tagging Libraries

-### Tag a package
+### Tag a library

 ```
-librarian release tag <package>
+librarian release tag <library>
 ```

 Creates a git tag if `next_released_at` is later than `last_released_at`.
 Updates `last_released_at` after the tag is created.
 Skips if the git tag
 already exists.

-### Tag all packages
+### Tag all libraries

 ```
 librarian release tag --all
 ```

-Creates git tags for all packages where `next_released_at` is later than
+Creates git tags for all libraries where `next_released_at` is later than
 `last_released_at`.